Does Your Digital Agency Have a Plan for Success?

 Does Your Agency Have a Business Plan?

 Another thing patience buys you is the opportunity to create a business plan, and to develop actionable goals to help you enact that plan.
 Additionally, Tom encourages, you should develop ways to measure yourself in order to determine if you’re following the path you’ve set for yourself.
 Then you can decide how you need to adjust your plan to fit your vision.
 “Understand the percentage you want and why you picked that percentage,” Tom says.
-Figure out how many inquiries it will take to generate the leads that will convert to sales and enable you to accomplish your goal.
+Figure out how many inquiries it will take to generate the leads that will convert to sales and enable you to accomplish your goal and create a success plan.

 Tom warns, however, to watch out for the pitfalls of working in a service-related industry.
 A lot of times, marketing agencies get so caught up in taking orders and servicing people it gets wrapped up in the business plan.
 This causes the agency to become order-takers and blurs the line between serving and succeeding.